 - Add it to these Peanut Butter Chocolate Chip Cookies for a toffee note, it goes perfectly with the brown sugar in the cookie dough.

 - Used in traditional financier recipes, try it with these Dark Chocolate Financiers, they’re absolutely delicious.

 - Use it to upgrade your classic Peanut Butter Cookies for an amazing taste.

 - Each layer of this Cinnamon Pull Apart Bread is brushed with brown butter and sprinkled with cinnamon sugar making it a delicious treat.

 - Transform a classic recipe into something even more amazing like these Snowball Cookies.

 - 8 oz unsalted butter (226 g)

-- Heat butter in a light color saucepan over medium heat.
+- Heat butter in a light colored saucepan over medium heat.
 Continue cooking once butter has melted, the butter will become foamy, you don’t have to whisk yet.
 When the foam subsides, you will see clear bubbles, start whisking at this point to keep the milk solids from burning.
 When the butter starts to brown, watch the color carefully, when the butter is caramel in color and smells nutty, turn off the heat.
 This will take approximately 8 minutes and 30 seconds.

 - Allow to cool slightly before transferring to a jar for storage in the refrigerator.
-You can strain the solid out of the butter using a fine mesh sieve lined with some cheese cloth, if desired.
+You can strain the solids out of the butter using a fine mesh sieve lined with some cheese cloth, if desired.